 What is the difference between the Regular Shopping List and the Makeover Shopping List on the Busy Mom Menu?

 Most menus give makeover options given if a meal is high in fat or calories.
 The makeover grocery list is made up using all of the makeover/substitutions options given and the regular grocery list is using all of the meals as listed without the substitutions/makeovers.

 The same principle of bulk cooking can be applied to onions and green peppers either individually or together.
 If your recipe calls for a sautéed onion, instead of sautéing one onion, buy a whole bag of onions, chop them all and freeze in casserole-sized servings.
 When you have these meal-sized portions of meat and vegetables, it is a cinch to throw together a quick meal late in the afternoon.

-If you are just starting Menus 4 Moms™, you will not have sautéed onions in your freezer.
+If you are just starting the meal plans, you will not have sautéed onions in your freezer.
 Go ahead and use this time to cook a bag of onions and/or green bell peppers so you will have them ready in your freezer.
 These are also best stored in quart-sized freezer bags.
-For more information about stocking your freezer, see A Menus4Moms™ Primer.
+For more information about stocking your freezer, see the Meal Plan Primer.

 When you chop onions, how do you freeze them — what type of bags/containers, all in one, or in several servings (how big)?
 Also, any advice on how to keep from crying while chopping?